stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/overview.md

 ## Overview

 The idea of Tenant Operator is to use namespaces as independent sandboxes, where tenant applications can run independently from each other.
 To minimize cluster admin efforts, cluster admins shall configure Tenant Operator's custom resources, which then become a self-service system for tenants.
-Tenant Operator enables cluster administrators to host multiple tenants in a single Stakater Agility Platform, i.e.
+Tenant Operator enables cluster admins to host multiple tenants in a single Stakater Agility Platform, i.e.

 * Share an **OpenShift cluster** with multiple tenants
 * Share **managed applications** with multiple tenants